coderbunker/supernanny-cloud/README.md

 ## Configure Chronograf
 ### Manipulate chronograf's systemd service
 We need to manipulate chronografs systemd service.
 The reason for this is, that chronograf hasn't a config file.
 So it can be configured with system enviroment variables or with the command line parameters during startup.
-> We prefere comannd line parameters because they are presistent Copy the systemd file to the new location
+> We prefer command line parameters because they are persistent Copy the systemd file to the new location
 ```
 cp  /usr/lib/systemd/system/chronograf.service /etc/systemd/system/chronograf.service